MicrosoftDocs/Advertising/advertising/bingads-13/guides/ad-library-api.md

 The Ad Library is a public transparency tool that allows you to view all ads shown on Bing.com.
 You can search for ads by advertiser name and keywords present in the ad copy, and you will see both the ad content and additional ad details.
 The ad library is part of a compliance effort to ensure we are creating a safe and open internet for our users.

-## <a name="get-started"></a>Get Started with the Ad Library API

-To use the Ad Library API, you'll need:

-1. A Microsoft account
-2. A Microsoft Advertising account
-3. A developer token

-To get a Microsoft Advertising account, go to [https://ads.microsoft.com](https://ads.microsoft.com/).
-If you're not signed in to your Microsoft account, you're redirected to sign in to your account or to sign up for one.
-After signing in, you'll have the option to Sign up for a new Microsoft Advertising account.
-Select the sign up option and select Continue.

-### <a name="authenticate"></a>Authenticating your credentials

-Ad Library API uses the same authentication schemes as Bing Ads API.
-For details about authenticating Microsoft account credentials with OAuth, see [Authentication with the Microsoft identity platform](https://learn.microsoft.com/en-us/advertising/guides/authentication-oauth-identity-platform).

-You can use the [Bing Ads SDK](https://learn.microsoft.com/en-us/advertising/guides/client-libraries) for .NET, Java, or Python to authenticate Microsoft account credentials.
-For details about using the SDK to get the access token, see [C#](https://learn.microsoft.com/en-us/advertising/guides/get-started-csharp) | [Java](https://learn.microsoft.com/en-us/advertising/guides/get-started-java) | [Python](https://learn.microsoft.com/en-us/advertising/guides/get-started-python).

-*Note*: The Bing Ads SDK does not provide interfaces for Ad Library API.
-You should only use the SDK to get the access token if you're using the SDK for Microsoft Advertising campaigns, too.
-Otherwise, it may not be worth the overhead of installing the SDK.

-If you don't use the Bing Ads SDK for authentication, see [Authenticating Microsoft Account Credentials in C#](https://learn.microsoft.com/en-us/advertising/shopping-content/code-example-authentication-oauth) for an example that shows how to use OAuth to authenticate Microsoft account credentials.

-### <a name="credentials"></a>Where to use your credentials and developer tokens?

-All calls must specify:

-- The DeveloperToken header that's set to your developer token.
-- The AuthenticationToken header that's set to your access token.

-For information about these and other headers that the request and response may contain, see Headers.

 ## <a name="resource"></a>Ad Library API Resource

 ### <a name="base-uri"></a>Base URI